usnistgov/OSCAL/src/utils/util/resolver-pipeline/readme.md

 Resolver pipeline

+See folder OSCAL/docs/content/documentation/specification/processing for specification and examples.

-will take the form of a sequence of three XSLT transformations to be performed in sequence
+Resolution is conceived as a sequence of three XSLT transformations to be performed in sequence

 on defined inputs for defined outputs